orbitlens/blog-stellar-expert/posts/stellar-expert-update-may-2020-revamped-iterface-and-new-apis/index.md

 sharing our codebase with the community.
 The long-term goal is to make StellarExpert fully open-source, piece by piece, module by module.

-And finally, here is the list of the most notable new functionality and interface changes.
+And finally, here is the list of the most notable interface changes and new functionality.

 ### Offer details interface